utilmind/MySQL-migration-tools/README.md

 These tools let you safely move databases between MySQL/MariaDB servers of different versions, OSes, collation defaults, etc.
 They also perfect for quick deployments of an empty database structure with all initial triggers and their definers (users).

+However, the Windows and Linux versions of the `db-dump` script are not equal.
+* the 🪟**Windows** version is designed for complete migration of all databases from one PC to another (make exact copy of all local databases), while the purpose of
+* the 🐧**Linux** version is to create dumps of *one* specific database using the separate configs for each separate database and the task scheduler/crontab for automatic dumps.

 ---

 ## ✨ Key Features